 What does inflation mean for my pocketbook?

 In a nutshell, inflation means that the value of your money is constantly decreasing.
 Saving $5,000 in today’s money will buy much less in 10, 15, or 20 years.
-A smart move in the face of inflation would be to invest your money in assets that tend to outpace the rate of inflation such as stocks, bonds, mutual funds, real estate, business holdings, etc. Though these investments are not without risk, they can often beat the risk of having your money lose value over time.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+A smart move in the face of inflation would be to invest your money in assets that tend to outpace the rate of inflation such as stocks, bonds, mutual funds, real estate, business holdings, etc. Though these investments are not without risk, they can often beat the risk of having your money lose value over time.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.